nickjj/runninginproduction.com/_posts/interviews/2019-10-13-001-100k-page-views-a-month-for-5-dollars-with-a-self-hosted-static-site.md

   - "ubuntu"
   - "ansible"

-title: "100k+ page views a month for $5 with a self hosted static site"
+title: "100k+ Page Views a Month for $5 with a Self Hosted Static Site"
 description:
   Nick Janetakis who is a full stack developer breaks down how he built and deploys his personal blog that he's been working on for 5 years.